-The frock is featured on the US home page.
+The frock is featured on the US homepage.

-A Tip of the Tiara today to Katie R. who messaged me on Facebook about this dress well before I identified the dress, thank you Katie!
+A Tip of the Tiara today to Katie R. who messaged me on Facebook about this dress well before I identified the dress, thank you, Katie!

-Kate carried the DVF Leopard Print Clutch.
+Kate carried her Leopard Print Clutch by DVF.

 The clutch was first noted when Kate used it during the North American Tour in Los Angeles.
-On that occasion it complemented the ‘Maje’ green silk dress by Diane von Furstenberg.
+On that occasion, it complemented the ‘Maje’ green silk dress by Diane von Furstenberg.

 Kate was sporting slightly shorter hair, as well as some soft bangs (aka fringe) for today’s match.

 They are clearly non-polarized, with a gradient lens.
-Anna of My Small Obsessions believes they are the Ray-Ban Folding Wayfarers in ‘Havana.‘ In the photos they look black when the sun is out, as well as when it’s cloudy.
+Anna of My Small Obsessions believes they are the Ray-Ban Folding Wayfarers in ‘Havana.‘ In the photos, they look black when the sun is out, as well as when it’s cloudy.
 But after much hunting, I couldn’t locate a pair of Ray-Ban Wayfarers that are folding with non-polarized, gradient lenses in the same shade as Kate’s.
 The closest I come up with is the Tortoise or Havana as Anna suggests.
 Below, a shot of Kate and William in the bright sunlight.
 (It’s certainly possible they are a different pair altogether, but if that’s the case I wasn’t able to locate them.)